The Blue Star Trail

 Behind the numbers

 To fund the Blue Star Trail, it takes the combined resources of public and private donors, corporations and government grants.
-Get the full story here.
+For the full story click here.

 Blue Star Trail news

-For more updates on the Trail’s progress, stay connected, follow us on Facebook, Instagram and Twitter.
+For more updates on the Trail’s progress, stay connected, follow us on Facebook and Instagram.

 Connecting trails and people

-The maps below illustrate the proposed route for the Blue Star Trail and its connection to existing community trails, both to the North and from the South.
+The maps below illustrate the completed and proposed route for the Blue Star Trail and its connection to existing community trails, both to the North and from the South.

 The Blue Star Trail is a Regional Connector